CyrusNajmabadi/lang-design/CollectionLiterals.md

 Modern extensions continue to not allow adding fields or destructors to a type.

-Given an existing static class with extensions, a straightforward translation to modern extensions is done in the following fashion.
+Given an existing static class with extensions, a straightforward *semantically identical* translation to modern extensions is done in the following fashion.

 ```c#
 // Existing style